liferay/liferay-docs/discover/portal/articles-dxp/160-targeting-content-to-your-audience/05-defining-metics.markdown

 ### Form [](id=form)

-Tracks how many users view a form, interact with it (i.e., type or select values in the inputs) or submit it.
-If you select the *All* option from the *Event type* field, the custom report will show the figures for the three events simultaneously.
+Tracks how many users view a form, interact with it (i.e., type or select values in the inputs), or submit it.
+If you select the *All* option from the *Event type* field, the custom report shows the figures for the three events simultaneously.
 You must also provide the form you want to track, which is selectable from the *Form* metric.